 : a light purple color

-: any of a large family (Orchidaceae, the orchid family) of perennial epiphytic or terrestrial monocotyledonous plants that usually have showy 3-petaled flowers with the middle petal enlarged into a lip and differing from the others in shape and color
+: a plant with usually showy flowers with three petals of which the middle petal is enlarged and differs from the others in shape and color